Honor Board Procedures and Guidelines

 A student respondent’s prior Honor Board or conduct record will be made available to the Board only if the student has been found responsible and only for the purpose of informing the sanction phase.

-The Honor Board is committed to the principles of consensus when making decisions about a student respondent’s responsibility as well as any sanctions.
+The Honor Board is committed to the principles of consensus when making decisions about a student respondent’s responsibility and any resulting sanctions.
 On the rare occasion when a vote becomes necessary, four out of five votes will be required to find responsibility and to impose sanctions.
-For Title IX hearings, 2 of 3 are required.
+For Title IX hearings, two of three are required.
 Abstentions are not permitted.

 Further information about the Honor Board hearing process, as well as guidelines for student respondents, witnesses and advisors can be found online at: http://www.washcoll.edu/wc/offices/student-affairs/honor-board-and-student-conduct.php.